 - Always warm up.
 As a result of decreased elasticity in tendons that takes place later in life, warm-ups are very important.
 Stretching the muscles you’re getting ready to exercise, plus a full body warm-up with light cardio like a walk on the treadmill, is strongly recommended, a minimum of 2 or 3 times a week.
 Health advantages consist of improved flexibility, increased heart rate and body temperature and better preparation for any muscles that are about to be exercised.

 - Change over to interval training.
 It’s advised that interval training – intense exercise alternated with easier “rest” periods – offers a greater benefit when compared with a continuous exercise pace to burn more calories and to enhance oxygen consumption.

 - Increase rest days.
 Per Dr. David W. Kruse of the Hoag Orthopedic Institute, “You need to focus more on recovery after 50.
 Tissue recovery takes more time and more effort to support that recovery.”
 This may mean several days in between exercise sessions.
 Pay attention to any kind of aching experienced and the impact it’s having on the next workout to discover the best time period to rest in between.

-Don’t forget to consult your doctor for personal recommendations on effective senior fitness routines, and if you have a client or loved one who could use assistance in providing the motivation, guidance, and transportation needed to adhere to an exercise program and optimize wellness, contact the home care service experts at Atlanta Home Care Partners at (404) 228-0103.
-All of our professional Atlanta caregivers are experienced in helping older persons optimize health and overall wellbeing, and we help to make exercising, and any other activities, more enjoyable.
+Don’t forget to consult your doctor for personal recommendations on effective senior fitness routines, and if you have a client or loved one who could use assistance in providing the motivation, guidance, and transportation needed to adhere to an exercise program and optimize wellness, contact the home care service experts at Atlanta Home Care Partners, one of the best home health agencies in Atlanta at (404) 228-0103.
+All of our professional caregivers are experienced in helping older persons optimize health and overall wellbeing, and we help to make exercising, and any other activities, more enjoyable.